Azure/autorest.typescript/test/integration/generated/objectType/README.md

 ### ObjectTypeClient

-`ObjectTypeClient` is the primary interface for developers using the ObjectTypeClient library.
+`ObjectTypeClient` is the primary interface for developers using the ObjectType client library.
 Explore the methods on this client object to understand the different features of the ObjectType service that you can access.